kaimitai/faxedit/docs/doc.md

 The Screen window consists of three parts.
 On the left part is the screen tilemap itself, which can be edited.
 The right side defines the editing mode, which will be described below.
 The bottom part has sliders for selecting current world and screen, as well as some navigation buttons that will take you to destinations defined by the screen.
 These buttons will take palette into account, which cannot easily be done when cycling through screens using the slider.

 If for example you want to see a Mist Tower or Trunk Tower, it is best to go to the screen containing a door to that tower and using the button "Enter Door" - as the palette info from the door will be taken into account when rendering from then on.
-Any change to selected screen via the slider will revert to the defaul palette for that world.
+Any change to selected screen via the slider will revert to the default palette for that world.

 Finally you can add or remove (hold shift to use button) screens for all worlds apart from Buildings.
 Screens that are referenced from other screens cannot be deleted, in that case you need to remove the references first.